-At the start of each trial, a picture was mounted on a wall at the subject's eye level.
-Subjects stood initially 5 m from the picture.
+At the start of each trial, a picture was mounted on a wall at the participant's eye level.
+Participants initially stood 5 m from the picture.
 They were instructed to walk back and forth along a line that was perpendicular to the picture until they were at "the best distance to view the picture from."
-If they asked for clarification, we told them to select "whatever distance you prefer to view from."
 Once they indicated that they were at the preferred distance for that picture, the experimenter recorded the distance with a photograph.
 The trials were recorded so preferred distances could be measured off-line using the ruler tool in Adobe Photoshop.

-Subjects were presented with a picture from each level of each manipulation eight times, with a random selection of 8 of the 14 scenes.
-Therefore, subjects did not see the same scene/manipulation combination twice.
-The main experiment took place over four sessions.
-The order of presentation was randomized.
-We also wanted to measure test-retest reliability, so we presented eight pictures four times each (once per session).
-Each subject thus completed a total of 136 trials.

-The procedure of the follow-up experiment was identical to the main experiment with a few exceptions.
-The subjects began each trial standing 6.5 m from the picture and again moved toward and away until they were at their preferred viewing distance.
-We measured viewing distance with a laser range finder.
-These measurements occurred in two sessions.
-Presentation order was randomized.
-To assess test-retest reliability, we randomly presented three pictures four times (twice per session).
-Each subject therefore completed a total of 36 trials in this phase of the experiment.
+Participants were presented with a picture from each level of each manipulation eight times, with a random selection of 8 of the 14 scenes.
+Therefore, participants did not see the same scene/manipulation combination twice.
+We measured test-retest reliability by presenting 8 pictures four times each.
+Each participant thus completed a total of 136 trials.
+The procedure of the follow-up experiment was essentially identical to the main experiment.
+To assess test-retest reliability, we randomly presented three pictures four times.
+Each participant therefore completed a total of 36 trials in this phase of the experiment.

-We also investigated whether the manner of picture viewing-standing in front of a wall-mounted picture as opposed to holding a picture while seated-affects preferred viewing distances.
-Three subjects from the main experiment participated in these measurements.
+We also investigated whether the manner of picture viewing-standing in front of a wall-mounted picture as opposed to holding a picture while seated affects preferred viewing distances.
+Three participants from the main experiment participated in these measurements.
 They sat in a chair and held each picture in their hands.
 They varied distance by adjusting their arms until they achieved the preferred value.
-We measured that distance using the laser range finder.
-A subset of the stimuli from the main experiment was used with one focal length (56 mm) and two print sizes ( $9 \times 6$ and 18
+We measured that distance using a laser range finder.
+A subset of the stimuli from the main experiment was used with one focal length (56 mm) and two print sizes ( $9 \times 6$ and $18 \times 12$ cm).
+For each print size, 10 of the 14 scenes were randomly selected.
+Each participant completed a total of 20 trials.